 “What are you going to do?”
 Steph asked sitting on the bed and sipping hot tea.

 “What are you doing?”
-The prisoner was a little startled, but not actually concerned.
+The man in cell number six was startled, but not actually concerned.
 She was acting tough, but surely, she didn’t have it in her to hurt him.

 “I’m tired of playing games,” Steph said, her sidearm in hand.
 She broke open the cylinder to confirm the weapon was loaded and snapped it back into place with a menacing elegance.
 “Six bullets.
 You’re going to tell me what’s happening or I’m going to put these through you.”